Azure-Samples/azure-cosmos-db-change-feed-dotnet-retail-sample/README.md

 	![storage3](/Lab/labpics/storage3.png)

 3. Take the values under **key 1** and copy them to a notepad or another document that you will have access to throughout the lab.
 You should label the **Key** as **Storage Key** and the **Connection string** as **Storage Connection String**.
-You'll need to copy these strings into your code later, so please take note and remember where you  are storing them temporarily.
+You'll need to copy these strings into your code later, so please take note and remember where you  are storing them.

 	![storage4](/Lab/labpics/storage4.png)